14 May Declutter, disinfect and organize your home, room by room, during the COVID-19 stay at home.

 It’s best to take spring cleaning one room at a time, starting in the bathroom because it’s often the smallest room in the home.
 Once that space is finished, you’ll have the confidence to take on larger spaces.

-Get rid of and replace old toilet brushes, shower curtain liners, trashcans, toothbrush and soap holders, as these items cannot always be adequately cleaned.
+Get rid of and replace old toilet brushes, shower curtain liners, trashcans, toothbrushes, es, and soap holders, as these items cannot always be adequately cleaned.
 Wash the shower curtain.

-Sort through the medicine cabinet and vanity, tossing those nearly empty bottles as well as cosmetics, personal care products and medications that have expired.
-Then, take inventory of what’s left and put immediately back into the cabinet, storing the items you use most often at eye level.
+Sort through the medicine cabinet and vanity, tossing those nearly empty bottles as well as cosmetics, personal care products, and medications that have expired.
+Then, take inventory of what’s left and put it immediately back into the cabinet, storing the items you use most often at eye level.

 Finally, concentrate on your countertops.
 Move as many items as possible off of the countertops and into storage spaces.
 Keep only what you use every single day on the countertops.

 Many people stocked up on food before self-quarantining, so there’s a good chance that your pantry is full and cluttered.
 Similarly approach the pantry.
 Get rid of anything old, expired, or unused.
 Sort through dishes and serveware, throwing out any cracked or chipped pieces, damaged food containers, etc.

 Go through your supply of water bottles.
 Lastly, clean your refrigerator and freezer shelves, giving the shelves a good scrub down.
 Organizing the fridge and pantry will help you know exactly what you need when you do run out to the grocery store.